Human-Aware Vision-and-Language Navigation: Bridging Simulation to Reality with Dynamic Human Interactions: Experiments

-We propose two agents: Vision-Language Navigation Decision Transformer (VLN-DT), trained on a random walk dataset, and Vision-Language Navigation Cross-Modal (VLN-CM), using expert supervision.
-Next, we compare their performance and analyze reward strategies.
+In this work, we introduce two agent models: the Vision-Language Navigation Decision Transformer (VLN-DT), trained on a dataset generated via random walk, and the Vision-Language Navigation Cross-Modal (VLN-CM), trained under expert supervision.
+This section compares their performance and examines the impact of various reward strategies on task execution.

-\textbf{Performance Comparison.} \cref{tab:ha-vln-agent} compares our agents in HA-VLN tasks.
-VLN-DT, trained with 100\% random data, performs comparably to expert-supervised VLN-CM, demonstrating impressive generalization.
-Increasing the proportion of random walk data in VLN-CM leads to significant performance drops, with Success Rate (SR) falling 83.6\% in seen and 81.5\% in unseen environments when fully trained on random data.
-VLN-DT shows greater robustness and less reliance on expert data, highlighting its effectiveness in diverse scenarios.
+\textbf{Performance Comparison.} Table~\ref{tab:ha-vln-agent} presents a comparative analysis of our agents on HA-VLN tasks.
+VLN-DT, trained with 100\% random walk data, demonstrates comparable performance to the expert-supervised VLN-CM, exhibiting strong generalization capabilities.
+Notably, VLN-CM’s performance degrades significantly as the proportion of random walk data increases; with 100\% random data, Success Rate (SR) declines by 83.6\% in seen and 81.5\% in unseen environments.
+This outcome underscores VLN-DT’s robustness and reduced dependency on expert guidance, making it well-suited for diverse and unpredictable scenarios.

-\textbf{Reward Strategy Analysis.} \cref{fig:reward_strategy} illustrates the impact of various reward strategies on VLN-DT's performance.
-Simply rewarding the reduction of target distance results in inefficient paths and a higher collision rate.
-Implementing a penalty-only distance reward shows a slight improvement in Success Rate (SR) and Collision Rate (CR).
-However, increasing penalties for human collisions does not yield significant benefits, highlighting the necessity for more sophisticated human-aware reward strategies to effectively guide the agents in dynamic environments.
+\textbf{Reward Strategy Analysis.} Figure~\ref{fig:reward_strategy} illustrates the effect of different reward strategies on VLN-DT’s performance.
+A straightforward reward for decreasing target distance resulted in inefficient trajectories with an elevated collision rate.
+Introducing a penalty-based distance reward achieved modest improvements in Success Rate (SR) and Collision Rate (CR).
+However, applying additional penalties for human collisions did not significantly enhance performance, underscoring the need for more advanced, human-aware reward strategies to effectively navigate agents through dynamic, human-populated environments.

+This analysis highlights the advantages of VLN-DT’s design in balancing adaptability and efficiency across various conditions while identifying key areas for future development in reward strategies tailored for human-aware navigation.
+Detailed performance metrics can be found in Appendix~\ref{app:real_world_val}.